peterprescott/a1-dissertation/md/draft.md

 defined and logically classified... [and] no amount of empirical investigation can rectify the inconsistencies inherent in the theoretical statements pertaining to it" (p.240).
-Refusing to accept Alihan's damning verdict, @GSuttles1972 attempted "to resurrect the concept... and show that it may still be usefully applied to urban areas" (p.21), noting the need to consider both the "physical structure of the city" (p.21), and "the cognitive map which residents have" (p.22).
+Refusing to accept Alihan's damning verdict, @GSuttles1972 [p.21] attempted "to resurrect the concept... and show that it may still be usefully applied to urban areas", noting the need to consider both the "physical structure of the city", and "the cognitive map which residents have".

-As an aside, we note with regard to this first point, that in the last decade the explosion of ubiquitous urban data [@DArribas-Bel2014] has catalyzed significant advances in the morphological analysis of urban physical structure, with the studies of @PSchirmerAxhausen2016,
-@GBoeing2019, -@GBoeing2020a, and @MFleischmannEtAl2020b of particular
-note.
-But with regard to the latter point of cognitive social maps, although the ideas have been well-established since the studies of
-@PGouldWhite1974 and @KLynch1960, there remains more work to be done.

-Drawing from the ideas of animal *territoriality* developed by zoologists such as @MLipitz1969, @DMorris1967a, @GSuttles1972 suggests that neighbourhood community "is best conceived of as a pyramid of progressively more inclusive groupings" (p.45), and identifies four relevant levels of analysis.
+Drawing on the suggestion that we can draw analogies between human social behaviour and the ideas of animal *territoriality* developed by zoologists such as @MLipitz1969 and @DMorris1967a, @GSuttles1972 suggests that neighbourhood community "is best conceived of as a pyramid of progressively more inclusive groupings" (p.45), and identifies four relevant levels of analysis: the 'face-block', the 'defended neighbourhood', the 'community of limited liability', and the 'expanded community of limited liability'.
 At the smallest level, the *face-block* "is the smallest discrete areal unit other than the household which [residents] can point to" (p.56).
 Suttles takes for granted that his readers will understand what a 'face-block' is, but confuses matters somewhat by introducing the concept together with the loose local network of acquaintances selected "because they are known from shared conditions of residence" (p.55).
-In an otherwise excellent review of the literature, @RChaskin1997 incorrectly identifes Suttles' definitions of 'local network' and 'face-block', and suggests that a face-block has no precise residential identification.
+In an otherwise excellent review of the literature, @RChaskin1997 incorrectly identifies Suttles' definitions of 'local network' and 'face-block', and suggests that a face-block has no precise residential identification.
 But in fact Suttles notes that unlike the loose network which is "unlikely to have any sharp boundaries" (p.55), the face-block is notable specifically for having an areal basis so clear that parents are able to use it for instructing their children (p.56).
-For an explicitly articulated definition, we must turn to @RGrannis2009 (p.31), who explains (and consistently with Suttles' usage) that "the face block includes all of the dwellings that front on the same street and are situated between the first cross streets, of any type, encountered in both directions away from the respondent's house".
+For an explicitly articulated definition, we must turn to @RGrannis2009 (p.31), who explains (consistently with Suttles' usage) that "the face block includes all of the dwellings that front on the same street and are situated between the first cross streets, of any type, encountered in both directions away from the respondent's house".

+The face-block is of particular interest to us, because it offers a unit of analysis that is primary from both the perspectives necessary to a robust neighbourhood ontology, both that of physical structure and of cognitive mapping.
+In the last decade the explosion of ubiquitous urban data [@DArribas-Bel2014] has catalyzed significant advances in the morphological analysis of urban physical structure, with the studies of
+@MBarthelemy2017, @RLoufBarthelemy2014, @PSchirmerAxhausen2016,
+@GBoeing2019 -@GBoeing2020a, and @MFleischmannEtAl2020b of particular
+note.
+But with regard to the latter point of cognitive social maps, although the essential ideas have been well-established since the studies of @PGouldWhite1974 and @KLynch1960, there remains more work to be done in integrating these concepts into large-scale analyses that take advantage of the detailed data now available.
+The attempt of
+@JLaiEtAl2020 to profile urban places based on geotagged Twitter data for London suggests one possible direction of enquiry.
+But if we can show more generally that there are strong theoretical reasons for the significance of the face-block, then we can use the analytic tools already developed for morphological analysis and claim them for more social cognitive investigation as well.

+@RGrannis2009

 ```{.table caption="Levels of Relational Availability, [after @RGrannis2009] {#tbl:relational}"
 source="../csv/neighbouring.csv"}
 ```

-# Methods
+# Methodology

+## Computational Setup: Free Open-Source Software and Open Data

+## Data Exploration: Geography and Geometry

 ```{.table caption="GeoJSON Geometry Objects {#tbl:geojson}"
 source="../csv/geojson.csv"}